ckan/ckan/doc/maintaining/datastore.rst

         ]
     }

-This will return records for noise complaints that are unresolved or in progress OR more recent than 2024.
+This will match noise complaint records that are unresolved OR in progress, OR that are more recent than 2024.

 Field names that begin with ``$`` must be prefixed with an extra ``$`` in filters, e.g. a field named ``$AUD`` would be filtered as::